racdale/crqa-quickstart-at-ati/README.md

 * **paramSelectionExample.R**: A demonstration of selecting parameters automatically.

 * **recodedTextWithIdentityColumn.R**: Using identity at the front of the text line to create a coded pair of time series to do CRQA with transcripts.

+* **exampleImageProcessing.R**: If you have an image that has an intrinsic temporal axis (e.g., left to right), this script will show you how to use the pixels to convert into a time series (thanks to Dr. Jon Hilpert for the example source images in an educational context).

 If you are fresh to R (and RStudio) see: [https://www.datacamp.com/courses/free-introduction-to-r](https://www.datacamp.com/courses/free-introduction-to-r)